-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
-Officers, directors and greater than tenpercent stockholders are required by SEC regulation to furnish the Company with copies of all Section 16(a) forms they file.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires the Company's executive officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the SEC.
+Executive officers, directors and greater than ten-percent stockholders are required by SEC regulation to furnish the Company with copies of all Section 16(a) forms they file.

-Based solely on its review of the copies of such forms received by it, or written representations from certain reporting persons that no Forms 5 were required for those persons, the Company believes that, during the period from September 29, 2001 to September 28, 2002 all filing requirements applicable to its officers, directors, and greater than ten-percent beneficial owners were complied with.
+Based solely on its review of the copies of such forms received by it, or written representations from certain reporting persons that no Forms 5 were required for those persons, the Company believes that, during the period from September 28, 2003 to September 25, 2004 all filing requirements applicable to its executive officers, directors, and greater than ten-percent beneficial owners were complied with, except for late filings made by William E. Brown, Glenn W. Novotny, Stuart W. Booth and Brooks Pennington III, each of whom filed a late Form 4 in February 2004 reporting an option grant received in December 2003.